Amy-Querri/awesome-ai-marketing_2/README.md

-# Awesome AI Marketing: Best AI Marketing Tools in 2025
+# Awesome AI Marketing: Best AI Marketing Tools in 2026

-> A curated list of AI tools and prompts actually worth using for marketing - tested by someone who builds AI marketing systems for clients.
+> A curated list of AI tools and prompts worth testing for marketing.

-**Philosophy:** This isn't every AI tool ever made.
-It's the ones that solve real marketing problems without requiring a PhD in prompt engineering.

 ⭐ If you find this useful, give it a star and share it with other marketers navigating the AI noise.